Cinema Rex fire: Death toll

-Potential perpetrators
+Perpetrators

-There have been numerous allegations regarding the identity of the perpetrators of the Cinema Rex fire.
-Still, the event was a key trigger for the Iranian Revolution in 1978.
-Initially, the revolutionaries alleged that SAVAK intelligence agents were in pursuit of individuals who ran into the theatre and used it as an opportunity to hide in a large crowd.
+The event was a key trigger leading up to the 1979 Iranian Revolution.
+Initially, the revolutionaries falsely alleged that SAVAK intelligence agents were in pursuit of individuals who ran into the theatre and used it as an opportunity to hide in a large crowd.
 Later, the fugitives (or the SAVAK agents chasing them) locked the cinema doors.
 Unable to escape from the building, hundreds of people inside the cinema died in the conflagration.
 The Iranian newspaper Sobhe Emruz blamed radical Islamists in an editorial addressing Kayhan newspaper run by Hossein Shariatmadari (Shariatmadari has been described as being "a close confidant of Iran's supreme leader" Ali Khamenei, and as having "links" to Iran's intelligence services).
 Sobhe Emruz wrote, "Don't make us disclose who were really behind the Cinema Rex fire," causing the newspaper to be shut down shortly afterward.